mikkeldamm/letsbet/README.md

 ### Letsbet App

 #### Setup
+Run `tns prepare ios`
-Run `tns install` or `tns run ios` to make project ready for build
+Run `tns build ios`

+If it doesn't work, then try to remove the ios platform:
+`tns platform remove ios`
+And then add it again:
+`tns platform add ios`

 #### Run development
-Run `tns run ios --emulator`
-Run `tns livesync ios --emulator --watch` for live reloading
-Run `tns run ios` for device debugging
+Run `tns run ios` - Will run in emulator if no device is connected
-Run `tns livesync ios --watch` for device debugging with live reloading

-"nativescript-toolbar": "^0.3.0",
-"nativescript-statusbar": "^1.0.0",
-"nativescript-iqkeyboardmanager": "1.0.1",